James Ewing (MP): East India Company appointments

 In 1803 Ewing was appointed to the East India Company and arrived in India in February 1804, as a minor legal official.
 Ewing's first two marriages took place in India, and he made 'a considerable fortune' there.

 Ewing's uncle, Robert Ewing of Londonderry and York Place, Portman Square London died in December 1827, leaving an estate of less than £60,000.
 Ewing inherited two thirds of the estate, with the other third going to his sister Margaret Curwen.
 Another sister, Martha, was disinherited for secretly marrying an unsuitable man.

 Ewing returned to England in 1828 and purchased the Wareham seat in Parliament from John Calcraft.
 He was returned unopposed in 1830.
 He is not recorded as making any speech in the House, and left in 1831 when Parliament was dissolved.

 In 1832 Ewing had bought the manor of Magdalen Laver in Essex from John Cozens.

 Ewing died in Richmond, Surrey in December 1852.
-He was survived by his second daughter (the eldest with his second wife), Anna Caroline Morton, who in 1843 had married Caledon Du Pré Alexander of Auberies, Essex, son of Josias Du Pré Alexander.
+He was survived by his second daughter (the eldest with his second wife), Anna Caroline Morton, who in 1843 had married Caledon Du Pré Alexander of Auberies, Essex, son of Josias Alexander.